mrward/mrward.github.com/source/_posts/2017-02-19-PowerShellSupportInXamarinStudio.markdown

 [PowerShell 6](https://github.com/PowerShell/PowerShell) needs to be installed on Mac and on Linux.

+On Windows PowerShell 3 and higher are supported.

 ## Installation

 Currently the PowerShell addin is not published on the MonoDevelop addin repository.